Study and work abroad coronavirus FAQs

 The University is committed to a truly globalised experience during your studies.

-Due to the prevalence of Covid-19 globally, continued uncertainty over potential restrictions and the safety of travel over the next few months, the University has decided to enable student exchanges abroad and international placements to take place where and when this is possible, at least until the end of January 2022.
+Due to the prevalence of Covid-19 globally, continued uncertainty over potential restrictions and the safety of travel over the next few months, the University has decided to enable student exchanges abroad and international placements to take place where and when this is possible.

 Your health, safety and wellbeing are our priority and we have put strict safeguards in place in order to mitigate against the risks of international travel and ensure your safety.